-:= Bidding zone B.
+B := Bidding zone B.

-ATC{AC,A→B} := Available Transfer Capacity of a bidding zone border in direction A→B, provided to the intraday market.
+$ATC{AC,A\rightarrow B}$:= Available Transfer Capacity of a bidding zone border in direction $A\rightarrow B$, provided to the intraday market.

-:= Total Transfer Capacity of a bidding-zone border in direction A→B. AàB.
+$TTC{A \rightarrow B}$:= Total Transfer Capacity of a bidding-zone border in direction $A \rightarrow B$.

 The TTC is determined according to the following steps:

-1.-Performing load-flow calculation using the CGM and the GSKs

-- 1. according to Article 9. - 2.
+- 1. Performing load-flow calculation using the CGM and the GSKs according to Article 9. - 2.
 When assessing the loading of the individual circuits of the CCR Hansa interconnector, and to take N-1 security criterion into account, the processes of point 3 and 4 are repeated with the outage of each of the individual circuits on the CCR Hansa interconnector where the minimum TTC for each CCR Hansa interconnector and in each direction is set as TTC in the given direction. - 3.
 Using the GSK to increase the net position of bidding zone A while decreasing the net position of bidding zone B at equal amounts until a circuit or multiple circuits of the CCR Hansa interconnector reach their permanent admissible thermal loading.
 The TTC is then equal to the maximum exchange between the bidding zones. - 4.
 The process of point 3 is repeated in the opposite direction to determine the TTC in the direction B to A.

-$\overline{TRM}{A \to B}$:= Transmission Reliability Margin for a bidding-zone border in direction $\overline{TRM}{A \to B}$ in accordance with Article $\underline{146}$.
+$TRM{A\rightarrow B}$:= Transmission Reliability Margin for a bidding-zone border in direction A \rightarrow B, in accordance with Article 14.

-AAC{A→B} := Already Allocated and nominated Capacity for a bidding-zone border indirection A→B, in accordance with Article 15.
+$AAC{A\rightarrow B}$:= Already Allocated and nominated Capacity for a bidding-zone border in direction $A\rightarrow B$, in accordance with Article 15.

-AAC{B→A} := Already Allocated and nominated Capacity for a bidding zone border indirection B→A, in accordance with Article 15.
+$AAC{B\rightarrow A}$:= Already Allocated and nominated Capacity for a bidding-zone border in direction $B\rightarrow A$, in accordance with Article 15.

-3. The following mathematical description applies-solely to is an approximation of the autonomous calculation of ATGNTCs by the MIO on the KF CGS-, a hybrid interconnector and OWFs grid connection between DK2-DE/LU.
-The MIO may, in some situations, calculate a higher capacity calculation-following-this than what the approximation formula will be the minimum capacity given to the market result in.1
+3. The following mathematical description applies solely to the calculation of ATC on KF CGS.
+The capacity calculation following this will be the minimum capacity given to the market.

-The $\frac{ATC{KF,CGS,DE\to DK}}{2}$ NTC{KF,CGS,DE\to DK} on KF CGS, in direction from DE/LU $\rightarrow \geq$ DK2 is calculated as follows:
+The $ATC{KF\ CGS,DE\to DK}$ on KF CGS, in direction from DE/LU \to DK2 is calculated as follows: